SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "If the answer isn't a definite yes then it should be a no."

-- "So why is it so hard in the moment to dare to choose what is essential over what is nonessential?
-One simple answer is we are unclear about what is essential.
-When this happens we become defenseless."

-- "Nonessentialists say yes because of feelings of social awkwardness and pressure.
-They say yes automatically, without thinking, often in pursuit of the rush one gets from having pleased someone.
-But Essentialists know that after the rush comes the pang of regret.
-They know they will soon feel bullied and resentful—both at the other person and at themselves."

-- "When people ask us to do something, we can confuse the request with our relationship with them.
-Sometimes they seem so interconnected, we forget that denying the request is not the same as denying the person."

-- "But part of living the way of the Essentialist is realizing respect is far more valuable than popularity in the long run."

-- "Saying no is its own leadership capability.
-It is not just a peripheral skill.
-As with any ability, we start with limited experience."

-- "Saying no is its own leadership capability.
-It is not just a peripheral skill.
-As with any ability, we start with limited experience.
-We are novices at "no."

-- "HALF OF THE TROUBLES OF THIS LIFE CAN BE TRACED TO SAYING YES TOO QUICKLY AND NOT SAYING NO SOON ENOUGH."

-- "nobody in the history of the world has washed their rental car!"

-- "Abandoning a project that you've invested a lot in feels like you've wasted everything, and waste is something we're told to avoid,"

 - "It's natural not to want to let go of what we wasted on a bad choice, but when we don't, we doom ourselves to keep wasting even more."

-- "Instead of trying to budget your time on the basis of existing commitments, assume that all bets are off.
-All previous commitments are gone.
-Then begin from scratch, asking which you would add today."

-- "In a reverse pilot you test whether removing an initiative or activity will have any negative consequences."

 - "In other words, a good film editor makes it hard not to see what's important because she eliminates everything but the elements that absolutely need to be there."

 - "It's true that doing less can be harder, both in art and in life."

-- "The best surgeon is not the one who makes the most incisions; similarly, the best editors can sometimes be the least intrusive, the most restrained."

-- "NO IS A COMPLETE SENTENCE."
-- "But what most people don't realize is that the problem is not just that the boundaries have been blurred; it's that the boundary of work has edged insidiously into family territory.
-It is hard to imagine executives in most companies who would be comfortable with employees bringing their children to work on Monday morning, yet they seem to have no problem expecting their employees to come into the office or to work on a project on a Saturday or Sunday."

-- "Boundaries are a little like the walls of a sandcastle.
-The second we let one fall over, the rest of them come crashing down."

 - "Remember, forcing these people to solve their own problems is equally beneficial for you and for them."

-- "when we don't set clear boundaries in our lives we can end up imprisoned by the limits others have set for us."

 - "The only thing we can expect (with any great certainty) is the unexpected.
 Therefore, we can either wait for the moment and react to it or we can prepare.
 We can create a buffer."

-- "Instead of trying to improve every aspect of the facility he needs to identify the "Herbie": the part of the process that is slower relative to every other part of the plant"

 - "Being good with a hammer, the Nonessentialist thinks everything is a nail.
 Thus he applies more and more pressure, but this ends up only adding more friction and